 Where To Locate The Downspout

-If it is not close to the water spill, a pipe should connect the downspout with the drain systems a few inches below the surface running into the well.
+If it is not close to the water spill, a drain pipe or drainage pipe should connect the downspout with the drain systems a few inches below the surface running into the well.

 The drain trench can be: